golemfactory/yapapi/README.md

 of the execution script on a provider's machine.

-The runner engine will feed an instance of your worker - bound to a single provider node - with tasks that this instance has been commissioned to execute.
+The runner engine will feed an instance of your worker - bound to a single provider node - with task fragments (`Task` objects) that this instance has been commissioned to execute.

 ### Example